 6. Involve your diverse members in recruitment marketing

 When you are preparing to hire a new candidate for a specific role, one resource you should always have in your back pocket is a candidate persona that speaks to the ideal employee you want.
 Where many companies go wrong is in deciding who builds it.
-Some think the CEO or founder knows best; other times, it is a low priority, bunted to an individual in the marketing team.
+Some think the CEO or founder knows best; other times, it is left in the hands of an individual in the marketing team.
 But really, this should be a company-wide exercise that includes members from every department and at every level of seniority.
 Only when you give your diverse team members a voice in the hiring process will you build out a truly reliable persona.
 Beyond personas, they should also be included in any copywriting or storytelling for candidate facing messaging, including on your careers page, your social channels, job postings etc… essentially anywhere a candidate might find you.

 7. Promote diverse leaders to your C-Suite

 As Diversio CEO Laura McGee previously put it to Pivot + Edge, “you need to be creating an environment where people of colour have leadership that is invested in them, because diversity training only goes so far.”
 She adds that while training and the implicit association bias test are good starts, actually having a performance metric on inclusivity tied to compensation is another really good way to thank inclusive behavior.

 Alberta-based gas company Transalta stands as a solid example of a large, traditional business that was able to overcome odds and transform its work culture into a progressive environment dedicated to building up employees with diverse backgrounds.
 With a female CEO at the helm, they report on their diversity and inclusion in their SEC filings and on their website and their performance is measured against these metrics.